YahooArchive/locator-lang/lib/transpilers/yrb/README.md

-# YALA Transpiler
+# YRB Transpiler

-YALA pattern strings are externalized into resource bundles and localized by translators, while the arguments and locale are provided by the software at runtime.
+YRB pattern strings are externalized into resource bundles and localized by translators, while the arguments and locale are provided by the software at runtime.
 The use of patterns enables localization in meaningful translation units (at least complete sentences) with reordering of arguments and omission of arguments that are not relevant to some languages.

-This transpiler parses YALA pattern strings into JavaScript that can be used to create [language resource bundles][] which are ultimately used to fill localized templates.
+This transpiler parses YRB pattern strings into JavaScript that can be used to create [language resource bundles][] which are ultimately used to fill localized templates.